1958–59 Port Vale F.C. season: Fourth Division

 A twelve-match unbeaten run followed, taking Vale four points clear at the top.
-This included a triumphant 8–0 Boxing day win over Gateshead (a Vale Park record and their biggest win since 24 September 1932), followed by a 4–0 win at Redheugh Park on New Year's Day.
+This included a triumphant 8–0 Boxing day win over Gateshead, a Vale Park record and their biggest win since 24 September 1932, with their opponents "humiliated and reduced to the point of despair".
+It was followed by a 4–0 win at Redheugh Park on New Year's Day.
 Roy Sproson was then brought back into the defensive line, whilst up front Stan Steele 'did the work of two men', Harry Poole brought 'flexibility and fluidity', and Barnett scored from half-chances.
 Just as Vale seemed to be running away with the title, defeat came on 16 March at Highfield Road to second-placed Coventry City.
 Another defeat came against Crewe Alexandra on 27 March.
 The following month, the Valiants beat the Sky Blues 3–0, taking them six points ahead of the chasing pack.
 Promotion was secured on 18 April with a 1–1 draw at home to Darlington, and the title was secured on the final day with victory over Millwall.
 The 5–2 win over Millwall had been superfluous as second-placed Coventry City had lost their final game away at Hartlepools United by half-time in Vale's game; the Vale game had kicked off later in the evening as Vale Park had new floodlights.

 They finished as champions with 64 points, four points clear of second, and seven points clear of fifth spot.
 They had secured twelve victories on the road, as despite nobody recording a hat-trick all season, a club-record 110 goals were scored – with five players reaching double-figures.
 The defence was also strong, only Coventry and York City conceded fewer.
 Praise came in for manager Norman Low, who in turn praised Barnett as 'the supreme goal poacher', Hancock as 'the find of the season', whilst Steele was 'the model of consistency'.